AbhiramBharadwaj/bharathfibernet/README.md

-# Bharath VoIP Website
+# BHARAT VoIP Website

-A modern, responsive static website template for **Bharath VoIP**, an enterprise IT & digital connectivity solutions provider.
+A modern, responsive static website template for **BHARAT VoIP**, an enterprise IT & digital connectivity solutions provider.
 This site showcases services, pricing, e-commerce integration, and blog functionality tailored for telecom and enterprise clients.

 ---